akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-getting-started.md

 There are 3 different Franklin permissions:

-- **Franklin connection**: only users who have this permission active will be able to view and manage the Franklin activation.
+- **Franklin connection**: only users who have this permission active will be able to view and manage the Franklin activation on `System`/`Franklin Insights Connection`.
 - **Franklin settings**: only users who have this permission active will be able to view and edit the Franklin mappings on `Settings`/`Franklin Insights`.
-- **Franklin product subscription**: only users who have this permission active will be able to subscribe and unsubscribe products to and from Franklin.
+- **Franklin product subscription**: only users who have this permission active will be able to subscribe and unsubscribe products to and from Franklin via the Product Edit Form or bulk action.